mlalithadeveloper/alpha/README.md

+##Munnar:

-**Munnar**: Munnar is a picturesque hill station located in the Western Ghats of Kerala, renowned for its sprawling, lush green tea plantations.
+Munnar is a picturesque hill station located in the Western Ghats of Kerala, renowned for its sprawling, lush green tea plantations.
 Situated at the confluence of three mountain streams, it was once a popular summer resort during the British colonial era and is now a major tourist destination known for its misty mountains, scenic valleys, and diverse wildlife.Celebrated for its expansive tea and coffee plantations, misty valleys, waterfalls,